-This project is being run by Reading Museum as part of the Abbey Revealed restoration project – due to complete late Summer 2018.
-We are helping with our info tricycle going along to events with our tile-painting activity, encouraging visitors to create tiles inspired by those from the Abbey and to handle real artefacts from 900 years ago.
+This project is being run by Reading Museum as part of the Abbey Revealed restoration project.
+We helped with our info tricycle going along to events with our tile-painting activity, encouraging visitors to create tiles inspired by those from the Abbey and to handle real artefacts from 900 years ago.
 We passed the activity on to the Museum who run it as ‘Medieval Tile Painting’ – encouraging people to look closely at Abbey artefacts while providing an absorbing activity.

 Creative Xpressions’ group of artists exhibition 10am-6pm daily 8th to 17th April at the Turbine House.
 A fascinating mix of styles and medium – glass, light, textile, drawing and paint.
 Here’s Lorna using this flexible space as a studio with a work inspired by the turbine itself.

 During Spring & Summer 2017 we ran project ‘Turbo Charged’ evaluating uses of the Turbine House which is made available through Reading Museum for community exhibitions.
 We submitted a report to the Museum with recommendations in October 2017.
 Click the photo to see this quirky nook of Reading heritage.

 The tricycle is back in Jackson’s all lit up for #LightUpRDG thanks to MiketheBee of RLab and the Reading Bicycle Kitchen.
 Click the picture to have a go at Tricycle Crush.
 Three in a row to hear Santa on his way.